krkrishnasam/QNX-Virtualization/README.md

 ## Overview
 This document outlines the architecture and setup for a **Standalone QNX Virtual Machine (VM)** running on a Linux host using QEMU/QNX hypervisor.
 It enables real-time audio streaming from QNX guest applications to a developer's browser via WebRTC.

+## Assumptions
+The architecture is based on the assumption that the WebRTC server, including TURN and signaling servers, is provided by QNX.

 ---
 <img width="680" height="258" alt="image" src="https://github.com/user-attachments/assets/cb4706e5-4d55-4970-b43c-491efa7a84c2" />